sevidmusic/Roady/README.md

 GlobalResponses can be created for an App via [`dsh --new GlobalResponse [APP_NAME] [GLOBAL_RESPONSE_NAME] [GLOBAL_RESPONSE_POSITION]`](#dsh---new-globalresponse)

-Responses and GlobalResponses are defined in an App Package by placing calls to [`dsh --new GlobalResponse`](#dsh---new-globalresponse) in the App Package's `Responses.sh` script.
+GlobalResponses are defined in an App Package by placing calls to [`dsh --new GlobalResponse`](#dsh---new-globalresponse) in the App Package's `Responses.sh` script.

 3. Define a GlobalResponse for the HelloWorld App.